autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Rationale**: A paired update is needed to maintain consistency of the `/base_link` coordinate frame in the absolute or global frame.

+**Rationale**: Loss of localization is a critical error.
+This situation should be proactively avoided by properly notifying the larger system.

 ### TF Manager